lmachens/backend-course/README.md

 In this course, we will build a virtual restaurant in multiple steps.

-## Tasks
+## Lessions

 You will find a README.md in every subfolder with instructions and more informations.
 Please start with `1-node`.
-Every task contains tests to verify your learning.
+Every lession contains tests to verify your learning.
 These tests are executed from the same folder of this README.md with `npm test`.
-You can run specific tasks with `npm test 1-node` or even shorter with `npm test 1`.
+You can test specific lessions with `npm test 1-node` or even shorter with `npm test 1`.